chipsalliance/Caliptra/doc/Caliptra.md

 ### Hash calculation HW API

-Caliptra provides a HW API to do an SHA384 hash calculation.
+Caliptra provides a HW API to do a SHA384 hash calculation.
 The SoC can access the accelerator through this hardware API and stream data to be hashed over the APB interface.
 The hash is captured into a register for SoC to use or Caliptra FW to be used for the Signature Authentication API.

 ### JTAG/TAP debug